-This turned out to be lucky for us.
+However, it turned out to be a lucky break for us.
 Thirty minutes after being notified of the issue, our lead guide announced that the ice had come from an area of the Weddell sea usually blocked.

 Since it was free, we could get through and see all of the beautiful icebergs.

 Cruising through the alley of icebergs was one of the highlights of the trip.
 It was amazing to see iceberg after iceberg.